STAT505/stat505.github.io/index.md

 ### Grading Policy

-- **25%** of your grade will be determined by weekly homework assignments.
+- **30%** of your grade will be determined by weekly homework assignments.
 Students are allowed and encouraged to work with classmates on homework assignments, but each student is required to complete their own homework.

 - **25%** of your grade will be determined by a midterm exam.

 - **25%** of your grade will be determined by a final exam.

-- **25%** of your grade will be determined by a series of projects.
-The projects will be due roughly every 3 - 4 weeks during the course of the semester and may require oral presentations.
+- **20%** of your grade will be determined by two projects.

 ### Collaboration